People make products, from the moment someone starts taking action and follows up on an idea until an innovation made it into the market and beyond.

 - Powerful stories usually result from hard work.
 They stem e.g. from an understanding of customers, users and fans.
 Thus a team meets with users to create great products.
 And in this process the team experiences the future so it can kill or cure an idea.
 It is all about getting reliable feedback about what the future will bring!
 The user experience flow from stars to road outlines how ideas mature from a user perspective.

-- Forming a team needs investment, this has already been stated above.
+- Forming a team needs investment.
 You can increase productivity with a Speed Creation session.
-In addition, simple things like a team wall for agile knowledge management can really serves as a team booster.
+In addition, simple things like a team wall for agile knowledge management can really serve as a team booster.
 You could also consider slowing down, going for a walk and letting the brain do the work in a dialogue in the park.
 When working with partners you might find Lean Agile Procurement (lets collaborate with our partners!) and interesting approach.

 - Money and time is always shorter than ideas.
 Focusing on the essentials is what keeps a team sane.
 User story shopping – a sports event management system gives a glimpse on how user story mapping and story shopping can help.
 In the same team, the following five or one guidelines for the minimal viable product helped to keep the development in time and budget.
 The one guideline, by the way, is to have a deep understanding why stakeholders are going to love the solution.
 Knowing such things helps in making the hard in-out decisions.